Ashcoca/HiR-Special-Repos/Study Resources/closures.md

     return counter;
 }
 ```
-We're close, but we can't access the updateClickCount function from the outside, and we still need to figure out how to execute counter = 0 only once and not everytime
+We're close, but we can't access the updateClickCount function from the outside, and we still need to figure out how to execute counter = 0 only once and not everytime.

 4. Let's try using closure with a self invoking function (IIFE)
 ```javascript
  var updateClickCount=(function(){